 Monet Designer Scarves

-This was the beginning of Liz Christy’s Monet Designer Scarves.
+This was the first of Liz Christy’s Scarf Collections; Monet Designer Scarves.

 “When I was about 15 years old I discovered Claude Monet.
-My art teacher opened the windows of wonder for me with his beautiful violet colours and painting style.
+My art teacher opened the windows of wonder for me when she introduced me to his beautiful violet colours and painting style.
 What a wonderful combination and I was hungry to see more of his work.
 I didn’t know then the path my life would take into the world of colour and texture, and that Monet would accompany me along the way.”

 But Monet has accompanied Liz, and this collection of handcrafted designer scarves is now her signature collection.